Besimilar/Cat-Or-Dog/README.md

   4. EMR/Code/ProcessOutput:
       * All results will be stored in S3://bucketName/output folder.
 Download them to local file system.
       * Use Driver.java as MapReduce main class to MR results.
-      * The output will rank accuracy of all combinations.
+      * The output will rank all combinations by accuracy.